n-grubb/noahgrubb.com/src/site/projects/edgeworx.md

 <h3><span>Challenge:</span>Documentation Site</h3>

 I also had the privelege of working with the team at <a href="https://www.thisdot.co/" target="_blank">This Dot</a> to create a documentation site for the ioFog application.
-We wanted to use Markup to write the documentation since this project is open-source and other developers will need to contribute to the documentation as well.
+We wanted to use Markup to write the documentation since this project is open-source and other developers will need to contribute to it.
 We saw this as a great opportunity to give <a href="https://www.gatsbyjs.org/" target="_blank">Gatsby</a> a try.
 Using Gatsby, we created the brochure portion of the site and combined it with the markup driven documenation resource.

 <figure class="screenshot feature">
     <img src="/images/iofog-hp.png" title="The Edgeworx Homepage" alt="A screenshot of the Edgeworx homepage" />